 On June 2018 he has finished the master study at Conservatorium van Amsterdam with Marieke Schneeman, Kersten McCall and Vincent Cortvrint.

 Richard R. He is a Swedish-born pianist and composer who is currently residing in Belgium.
-He has been awarded numerous awards, including the first prize in Berlingskes Klassiske Musikkonkurrence 2013 in Copenhagen, Denmark, and the second prize in Steinway Festival 2014 in Stockholm, Sweden.
+He has been awarded numerous awards, including the 2nd prize in Steinway Festival 2014 in Stockholm, Sweden.
 As a composer, he is a prize-winner of Vic Nees Composition Competition 2020 in Belgium and was awarded the STIM-scholarship (Sweden) in 2020.

 His music has been performed by renowned musicians, such as ZWERM Electric Guitar quartet and the pianist Marianne Jacobs.
+He has been appointed to compose a piece for Flanders Symphony Orchestra (Symfonieorkest Vlaanderen), to be premiered in November 2021.
 As a pianist, he has performed as a soloist in Sweden, The Netherlands, Belgium, Lithuania, Austria and China.
-In March 2019, he performed the Beethoven 3rd Concerto with Malmö Sinfonietta, Sweden.